n2ygk/dot-tutorial/README.md

 The key steps are:
 1. Add support in the Django admin to configure Celery.
+2. Add a celery task definition.
-2. Use Celery Beat for the task timing
+3. Use Celery Beat for the task timing
-3. Use RabbitMQ for the message queue.
+4. Use RabbitMQ for the message queue.

 ### App changes

-The required changes to this tutorial app are shown here as diffs:
+The required changes to this tutorial app are shown here as diffs.
+This is currently using an unmerged PR that reverts an incorrect addition of Celery `tasks.py` to DOT.

 ```diff
 diff --git a/requirements.txt b/requirements.txt